Missing Animal Response – Lost Pet Recovery Training

 How to Prepare

-Kat strongly recommends (but does not require) that you read the following books before you participate in her Missing Animal Response (MAR) Course.
-While all of these books contain elements that will be covered in the course, the first eight have the most application and are highly recommended:
+Kat strongly recommends (but does not require) that you read the following books before you participate in her Missing Animal Response (MAR) Field Course.
+While all of these books contain elements that will be covered in the course, the first eleven have the most application and are highly recommended:

 - BLINK by Malcolm Gladwell*